cyber liability hands tablet

 If a cyber event has stopped you from delivering services to your consumers and fulfilling the obligations of your contract, you could be covered if this is included in your cyber liability policy.

-This means your legal defense expenses will be covered, or any indemnification that has arisen because of a dispute or lawsuit with one of your business’ customers.
+With omissions and errors, allegations of contract breaches or negligence or covered should any of these issues occur.
+This means your legal defense expenses will be covered, or any indemnification arising from a dispute or lawsuit with one of your business’ customers.

 Media Liability